 The 2017 head of engineering, Hui Ding, said on that matter: “we had been able to get to a few hundred million users with our Python/Django stack, so we decided we would continue.
 Also significant in the decision was that our engineers really love Python.
 It’s actually a reason people want to come work for us”.

-Spotify is another great example of a Python/Django app.
+Spotify is another Django example site.
 It’s changed the way we listen to music.